iklevente-zz/Acronix/README.md

 # Acronix

+**Note: The 3rd party CefSharp engine that I'm using in this project is outdated and has potential security vulnerabilities!
+Please update CefSharp if you want to work with this project!**

 This web browser was under development by Ilyó Kovács Levente for learning purposes.
 The browser uses [CefSharp](http://https://github.com/cefsharp/CefSharp/ "CefSharp") to embed the Chromium Framework into the browser and it uses .NET Framework/WinForms UI.

 **This browser is deprecated and will no longer be updated.
 Use the new, maintained WPF browser [here](https://github.com/iklevente/Sharpy "here").**